3 key takeaways

 Include hard skills in your work experience achievements to complement your soft skills and illustrate how you effectively achieved impact.

-So, let's say you increased conversions by 3x through A/B testing and data analysis of landing page copy as an achievement to put on resume; that would look like this:
+So, let's say you increased conversions by 3x through A/B testing and data analysis of landing page copy as an achievement; that would look like this:

 "Achieved a 3x increase in conversions through A/B testing, effectively utilizing data analysis to identify and implement data-driven solutions that optimized website performance and user experience."

-Create a dedicated resume "Skills" section to highlight hard and soft skills related to those in the job description in a stand-out way.
+Create a dedicated resume "Skills" section to highlight hard skills related to those in the job description.

 A list draws attention to your diverse range of abilities and highlights the unique qualities you bring to the table as a professional.
 And using a dedicated section prominently showcases your technical expertise and interpersonal skills.